Read this article if you need a short intro to a timesheet and how it can help your team and business.

 Paymo – Timesheet

 In itself, the timesheet area is highly customizable.
-If you go to Settings, you can change the snap interval to range from 5 to 30 minutes and choose whether to display the task or project name first on a time entry card.
+If you go to Settings, you can change the snap interval to 5 to 30 minutes and choose to display the task or project name first on a time entry card.
 There’s even a folded vs. unfolded view of your time entries for monitoring purposes so that you can view them without any free “time windows” one after another:

 As for reporting, there are static and live reports which update themselves automatically every time someone opens them.
 The cherry on top—they are fully customizable.
 Choose which parameters to show up on the report and in which order to get as much detailed information as possible.
-When done, share them with your clients or team, export them as a PDF/Excel/CSV file, or print them as a last resort.
+When done, you can share them with your clients or team, export them as a PDF/Excel/CSV file, or print them as a last resort.

 Whether you work hourly with your clients or project-based, recording your work hours boosts job productivity and project profitability.